joshydavid/information-security-study-notes/resources/cyberattacks.md

   - Enforce role-based access controls (RBAC).
   - Conduct regular security audits.

+## How would you respond if your site is being targetted by a DDoS attack?

+DDoS attack impacts the availability of a service, it's important to identify and mitigate the attack to ensure minimal disruptions to users.

+Use networking monitor tools such as IDS to detect unusual traffic patterns for example sudden spike in requests/traffics from a specific geographic location or IP range.

+Next is to identify the type of DDoS attack - volume-based attack like UDP floods, protocol attack like SYN flood or application layer attack like HTTP flood as understanding the attack will help in applying the appropriate mitigation techniques.

+To mitigate the attack, I would start with rate-limiting or throttling requests to prevent overloading the servers.
+I’d use a Web Application Firewall (WAF) to filter malicious traffic and block suspicious IPs or regions if needed.
+If the attack is large-scale, I’d involve a Content Delivery Network (CDN) to absorb traffic and prevent overload on my infrastructure.
+Additionally, I’d enable IP blacklisting or geo-blocking to reduce the attack surface.

+During the attack, I would keep the internal teams informed—working closely with the network security team, DevOps, and customer service.
+If necessary, I’d notify users and customers about the situation, providing updates on the resolution process.

+After the attack, I would conduct a post-mortem analysis to understand how the attack occurred and what could have been done differently.
+This would include reviewing traffic logs, adjusting WAF rules, and strengthening our DDoS defenses to better prepare for future attacks.

 ## How would you defend against a DDoS attack?

 Distributed Denial of Service (DDoS) attacks overwhelm a network or service with excessive traffic to cause disruptions.
 To defend against a DDoS attack: